apldx/docker-dragen/README.md

 The image is large, in part because of the requirements installed in the Docker image.
 I tried to come up with a minimal set for a successful build of `3.7.5` by letting the Dragen install fail on missing packages and adding them one by one.
-This set continues to work for `3.8.4`.
+This set continues to work for `3.8.4` and `4.0.3`